Kelvin0110/Gym/docs/tutorials/resource-servers/simple-tool-calling.md

 ## Learn More

 - {doc}`/training/verification/index` — Verification patterns and reward design
-- {doc}`data-extraction-server` — When you need multiple tool calls
+- {doc}`multi-step-interactions` — When you need multiple tool calls

 ---